 Bookkeeping and accounting defined

-Accounting is the process of compiling account information and analyzing information.
+| Definition | The recordkeeping process of tracking your finances. | The process of compiling account information and analyzing information. |

 Basic breakdown of bookkeeping and accounting